trevorlamoglia/SQL-Relational-Databases/README.md

 SQLite is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
 It is a database, which is zero-configured, which means like other databases you do not need to configure it in your system.

-The structure (table) that I created is a simple table that stores names, ages, and birthdays of friends.
+The structure (table) that I created is a simple table that stores names, ingredients, prices, and calories of Filipino dishes.

 # Development Environment